ubccr/xdmod-supremm/docs/supremm-compute-pcp.md

 **These instructions only apply to resources that will use PCP software.
-Configuration instructions for Prometheus can be found [here](supremm-compute-prometheus.html).**
+Configuration instructions for Prometheus are [here](supremm-compute-prometheus.html).**

 This section gives example configuration settings for Performance Co-Pilot (PCP) running on the compute nodes of an HPC cluster.
 These configuration guidelines are based on the PCP data collection setup